octoblu/meshblu/README.md

 curl -X POST http://localhost:3000/devices
 ````

-You should see Meshblu 2.0 respond with a UUID and Token like this:
+You should see Meshblu 2.0 respond with an authentication UUID and Token as well as the device's security whitelist settings like this:

 ````
 { online: false,